 - 1 egg yolk

-- 1-2 Tb. sesame seeds or poppy seeds
+- 1 to 2 tablespoons sesame seeds or poppy seeds

 - Combine multi-grain cereal and 1 cup of water in a small pan.
-Cook over medium-low heat, covered, for 20 minutes (it only needed 10 minutes for me).
+Cook over medium-low heat, covered, for 10 minutes, or until soft.

 - Remove from heat and stir in butter until melted then add the remaining 1 cup of water, honey, and salt.
-Cool to lukewarm (I used cold water to speed this process).
+Cool to lukewarm (Use cold water to speed this process).

 - In a mixer combine the 2 cups of whole wheat flour, yeast, cereal mixture and eggs.
 Beat at low speed 1 minute, scraping bowl, then beat at high speed 2 minutes.

 - Shape into 2 loaves and place in 9x4-in pans.
-Cover and let rise in warm place until doubled (45-60 min.)
+Cover and let rise in warm place until doubled, 45 to 60 minutes.